Tug Valley defeats Cameron 63-45 to claim first girls' state title in school history

 Baisden turned in another huge performance on the floor of the Charleston Coliseum as she led Tug Valley with a game high 25 points while also dishing out nine assists and grabbing seven rebounds.

-During the three game tournament, Baisden scored 75 total points good for 25 points per game and sank 13 three-pointers, including the new tournament record nine 3's in the round one win over Pendleton County.
-Baisden did much more than score the ball as she averaged eight rebounds, five assists, and just under four steals per game.
+During the three game tournament, Baisden scored 75 total points good for an average of 25 points per game and sank 13 three-pointers, including the new tournament record nine 3's in the round one win over Pendleton County.
+Baisden did much more than score the ball however as she averaged eight rebounds, five assists, and just under four steals per game.

 "I just came out and knew what I had to do," an emotional Baisden said of her performance after the win.
 "I had to win it for my seniors."